 Students will have an opportunity to present concerns and questions regarding public safety in the City and learn how citizens and the police can work together to fight crime in the community.
 Department employees present each session and interact with participants on a very approachable level.

 Live or work in the Franklin community (preference is given to Franklin citizens).

 Submit a written application.

 Be 18 years of age (16 and 17 year olds may attend with parent or guardian).

-Classes meet for 2.5 hours, usually Tuesday evenings from 6:30 p.m. to 9 p.m.
+Classes meet one night a week, usually Tuesday or Wednesday evenings from 6 p.m. to 9 p.m.
 Additionally, each graduate may participate in a ride-along with officers on the street.

 There is no cost to attend the Citizen Academy; however, class size is limited.
 Please look for our recruitment in the City’s newsletter or our Facebook Page prior to the start of classes.